rokath/trice/docs/TriceUserManual.md

 ###  4.9. <a id='target-and-host-timestamps'></a>Target and host timestamps

 Enable target timestamps with a variable you want inside [triceConfig.h](../_test/F030R8/Core/Inc/triceConfig.h).
-This adds a 32-bit value to each *Trice* sequence, which carries than the system clock, a millisecond second or an other event counter.
-The **trice** tool will automatically recognize and display them in a default mode you can control.
-If several `TRICE` macros form a single line, the **trice** tool only displays the target timestamp of the first `TRICE` macro.
+This adds a 32-bit value to each Trice sequence, which carries than the system clock, a millisecond second or an other event counter.
+The Trice tool will automatically recognize and display them in a default mode you can control.
+If several `TRICE` macros form a single line, the Trice tool only displays the target timestamp of the first `TRICE` macro.

 Embedded devices often lack a real-time clock and some scenarios can last for weeks.
-Therefore the **trice** tool precedes each *Trice* line with a PC timestamp, if not disabled.
-This is the *Trice* reception time on the PC, what can be some milliseconds later than the target *Trice* event.
+Therefore the Trice tool precedes each Trice line with a PC timestamp, if not disabled.
+This is the Trice reception time on the PC, what can be some milliseconds later than the target Trice event.

 ###  4.10. <a id='target-source-code-location'></a>Target source code location

 Some developers like to see the `filename.c` and `line` in front of each log line for quick source location.
 During `trice i` a file `li.json` is generated containing the location information.
 If `trice log` finds this file, filename and line number are displayed in front of each log line, otherwise not.

 Because software is a matter of change it could happen you get obsolete information this way.
-Therefore the **trice** tool log option `-showID` exists to display the *Trice* ID in front of each log line what gives a more reliable way for event localization in some cases.
+Therefore the Trice tool log option `-showID` exists to display the Trice ID in front of each log line what gives a more reliable way for event localization in some cases.
 Also you can get it for free, because no target code is needed for that.

 ###  4.11. <a id='-several-target-devices-in-one-log-output'></a> Several target devices in one log output

-Several **trice** tool instances can run parallel on one or different PCs.
-Each **trice** tool instance receives *Trices* from one embedded device.
-Instead of displaying the log lines, the **trice** tool instances can transmit them over TCP/IP (`trice l -p COMx -ds`) to a **trice** tool instance acting as display server (`trice ds`).
+Several Trice tool instances can run parallel on one or different PCs.
+Each Trice tool instance receives *Trices* from one embedded device.
+Instead of displaying the log lines, the Trice tool instances can transmit them over TCP/IP (`trice l -p COMx -ds`) to a Trice tool instance acting as display server (`trice ds`).
 The display server can fold these log lines in one output.
-For each embedded device a separate *Trice* line prefix and suffix is definable.
+For each embedded device a separate Trice line prefix and suffix is definable.
 This allows comparable time measurements in distributed systems.
-BTW: The *Trice* message integration could be done also directly with the COBS packages.
+BTW: The Trice message integration could be done also directly with the COBS packages.

 ###  4.12. <a id='any-byte-capable-1-wire-connection-usable'></a>Any byte capable 1-wire connection usable

-The usual *Trice* output device is an UART but also [SEGGER-RTT](./TriceOverRTT.md) is supported over J-Link or ST-Link devices.
-Many micro controller boards can act as *Trice* bridge to a serial port from any port ([example](./TriceOverOneWire.md)).
+The usual Trice output device is an UART but also [SEGGER-RTT](./TriceOverRTT.md) is supported over J-Link or ST-Link devices.
+Many micro controller boards can act as Trice bridge to a serial port from any port ([example](./TriceOverOneWire.md)).

 ###  4.13. <a id='scalability'></a>Scalability

-The various [*Trice* ID management features](./TriceIDManagement.md) allow the organization also of bigger software systems.
+The various [Trice ID management features](./TriceIDManagement.md) allow the organization also of bigger software systems.
 16383 possible different IDs should match also large projects.
 Just in case: 16-bit for the ID is a not to hard changeable value.

 ###  4.14. <a id='portability-and-modularity'></a>Portability and Modularity

-The **trice** tool is written in the open source language [*Go*](https://go.dev/) and is therefore usable on many platforms.
+The Trice tool is written in the open source language [*Go*](https://go.dev/) and is therefore usable on many platforms.
 That means the automatic code patching and ID handling side with `trice insert`.

-All C-compilers should be usable to compile the target *Trice* code and there is no hardware dependency despite the byte transmission.
+All C-compilers should be usable to compile the target Trice code and there is no hardware dependency despite the byte transmission.
 MCUs with 8-bit to 64-bit, little or big endian are supported.

-Any user program able to read a [JSON](../examples/F030_inst/til.json) file, can receive the [documented](./TriceMessagesEncoding.md) *Trice* message format, look-up the ID and perform a printf-like action to translate into log strings.
-The **trice** tool with its `log` switch is a working example.
+Any user program able to read a [JSON](../examples/F030_inst/til.json) file, can receive the [documented](./TriceMessagesEncoding.md) Trice message format, look-up the ID and perform a printf-like action to translate into log strings.
+The Trice tool with its `log` switch is a working example.

 Using no framing, [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) or [TCOBS](https://github.com/rokath/tcobs) packages starting with a [package descriptor](./TriceMessagesEncoding.md#package-mode-prefix) allows alongside user protocols.
 The other way around is also implementable: In a user protocol embedded `Trice` messages.

-The **trice** tool is expandable with several decoders.
-So it is possible to implement a minimal *Trice* encoding, if bandwidth matters heavily and control that with switches.
+The Trice tool is expandable with several decoders.
+So it is possible to implement a minimal Trice encoding, if bandwidth matters heavily and control that with switches.

 When less RAM usage is more important the target double buffer is replaceable with a ring buffer.
 So the user will be able to decide at compile time about that.
 A ring buffer mode is selectable inside [triceConfig.h](../_test/F030R8/Core/Inc/triceConfig.h) avoiding any buffer by paying a time toll.

-The **trice** tool supports [many command line switches](./TriceUserGuide.md#9-options-for-trice-tool).
+The Trice tool supports [many command line switches](./TriceUserGuide.md#9-options-for-trice-tool).

-###  4.15. <a id='optional-*trice*-messages-encryption'></a>Optional *Trice* messages encryption
+###  4.15. <a id='optional-trice-messages-encryption'></a>Optional Trice messages encryption

 The encryption opportunity makes it possible to test thoroughly a binary with log output and releasing it without the need to change any bit but to make the log output unreadable for a not authorized person.
 Implemented is the lightweight [XTEA](https://de.wikipedia.org/wiki/Extended_Tiny_Encryption_Algorithm) as option, what will do for many cases.
 It should be no big deal to add a different algorithm.